- What happened to Gordon Freeman's infant daughter? Best not to dwell on it.

 - While it's not 100% clear, another thing that is sad about this leaked story is it appears Alyx Vance would become much colder.
-She appears much more unforgiving and colder, especially toward Judith Mossman.
+She appears considerably less forgiving, especially toward Judith Mossman.
 After seeing her be very cheerful and optimistic in the previous games, it's sad that it appears the death of her father finally breaks her.
-There's also her leaving with the G-Man, it's not clear whether she willingly leaves Gordon knowing his fate or not.
+There's also her leaving with the G-Man; it's not clear if she willingly leaves Gordon knowing his fate or not.
 Makes it even sadder considering all they've been through.

 - Marc Laidlaw posted the story on the 21st anniversary of Valve.
 The series that proved to be Valve's Breakthrough Hit and influences first-person shooters to this day, that fans waited a decade for the resolution of after the Cliffhanger ending of Episode 2, ends on a blog post from its retired writer.

 - The fandom has started making many videos that re-create what Laidlaw put out in his blog post using SFM, many showcasing what the ending could've been.
 This one is so incredibly epic and accurate, that you can only wonder what it would've been like to see this happen in the game.